drewcook/rezz/README.md

 ## Architecture

 The microservices communicate via TCP and are Dockerized.
-They are hosted in a Kubernetes cluster via Amazon Web Services EKS and ECR.
+They are hosted in a Kubernetes cluster via Amazon Web Services's Elastic Kubernetes Service, Elastic Container Registry, EC2, and Cloud Pipeline for CI/CD.
 There is a load balancer that helps direct HTTP requests.

 ![\[./app-architecture.png\]](app-architecture.png)